1999–2000 Watford F.C. season

-During the 1999–2000 English football season, Watford F.C. competed in the FA Premier League, after being promoted from the First Division last season.
+During the 1999–2000 English football season, Watford competed in the FA Premier League, after being promoted twice first from the Second Division two seasons ago and the First Division the previous season.

 Season summary

 Watford managed some encouraging early results, including victories over Liverpool and Chelsea, suggesting that experienced manager Graham Taylor might be able to keep the club in the Premier League against all expectations.
 However, after the victory against Chelsea on 18 September, Watford only managed three more wins all season, and it soon became obvious that this campaign was a bridge too far after two successive promotions.
 The club were eventually relegated with the then-lowest points total in Premier League history, although observers widely predicted that Taylor would at least stabilise the club in Division One again, and maybe even get the club to make an immediate return to the Premiership.